tom-packert/course-dbt/greenery/week 4 answers.md

 18:23:55  Done.
 PASS=1 WARN=0 ERROR=0 SKIP=0 TOTAL=1
 gitpod /workspace/course-dbt/greenery $
 ```
-Added a snapshop on Orders
+Added a snapshop on Orders, modified the delivery_update.sql to fire changes and see the effects on the rows in the snapshot

 ## Part 2: Were you able to answer the product funnel questions?
 Yes
 ```